glitchdoescode/ai-interviewer/progress-report.md

 5. **Persistence**: Using MongoDB for persistence with clean integration in the unified AIInterviewer class.
 This works well for both CLI and potential web applications.

+6. **Pair Programming**: Successfully implemented a comprehensive hint generation system that provides specific, contextual guidance based on code analysis.
+The integration with LLMs for fallback hints ensures we can always provide useful assistance.

 ## Next Steps

-1. Complete Sprint 6 tasks:
-   - Implement AI pair programming assistance
-   - Add more sophisticated hint generation
-   - Expand context-aware code suggestions

-2. Begin planning for Phase 2:
+1. Begin planning for Phase 2:
    - Research STT/TTS integration options
    - Design advanced AI interviewer features
    - Plan secure code execution sandbox using containerization